perdlemo1234/DataBricks_X_DataFactory/README.md

 ##### _Imagine this Scenario:_
 - We have millions of records in the entire table, but we only need a select few of records to be updated
 - Also, the window of opportunity to upload might be limited .
 File is very huge so it is not possible to reload everything at once.
-- Hence, we need to figure out which records
+- Hence, we need to figure out which row of records:
     _#1)_ Needs an Update_
     **&**
     _#2) Can be inserted from the source table as a fresh/new record_